MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 }
 ```

-You'll notice that we used data types such as *country* that are more specific than just *string*.
+You'll notice that data types, such as *country*, that are more specific than just *string* were used.
 These data types are defined in *meanings.location.cdm.json*.
-You'll also notice that, unlike **UserAgent**, we named the attributes for **ReverseIp** exactly as they are in the entity definition.
-You'll see why we did this in the [Attribute Resolution Guidance](creating-schemas.md#attribute-resolution-guidance) section.
+You'll also notice that, unlike **UserAgent**, the attributes for **ReverseIp** are named exactly as they are in the entity definition.
+You'll see why this was done in the [Attribute Resolution Guidance](creating-schemas.md#attribute-resolution-guidance) section.

 ### _allImports.cdm.json